Suzon Fuks: Biography

-Born in 1959 in Belgium, but currently (as of 2012) based in Australia, Fuks trained in dance, theatre and music at the Lillian Lambert Academy, Brussels (69-76), she completed her master's in Visual Arts at La Cambre (79-84).
-She has been directing for both stage and screen since 1985, directing 15 movement-based intermedia performances, created film/video-scenography/installation for 21 productions, directed and edited 26 films and videos including 16 screen-dances and co-devised 15 online performance interactive works.
-She received a Green Room Award for Video-Scenography in Theatre (New Form).
-Her screendance 'fragmentation' was nominated for a ReelDance award in 2007 and also nominated for an Australian Dance on film award] which screened on all continents.
+Fuks trained in dance, theatre and music at the Lillian Lambert Academy, Brussels (1969-1976), she completed her master's in Visual Arts at La Cambre (1979-1984).
+She has directed works for stage and screen, including movement-based intermedia performances, film, video-scenography and installation.
+She has directed and edited more than films and videos including 17 dance-on-screen works, and co-devised numerous online interactive performance projects.